Leanne-Grunewald-Work/space-wordpress/README.md

 ## Design Credit

-This site is based on the [Audiophile eCommerce Challenge](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3) by [Frontend Mentor](https://www.frontendmentor.io/)
+This site is based on the [Space Tourism Challenge](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3) by [Frontend Mentor](https://www.frontendmentor.io/)

 ## About the Developer